bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 Deep imitation learning and deep reinforcement learning have potential to learn robot control policies that map high-dimensional sensor inputs to controls.
-While these approaches have been very successful at learning short tasks, such as grasping (Pinto and Gupta 2016, Levine et al. 2016) and peg insertion (Levine et al. 2016), scaling learning to longer time horizons can require a prohibitive amount of demonstration data---whether acquired from experts or self-supervised.
+While these approaches have been very successful at learning short duration tasks, such as grasping (Pinto and Gupta 2016, Levine et al. 2016) and peg insertion (Levine et al. 2016), scaling learning to longer time horizons can require a prohibitive amount of demonstration data---whether acquired from experts or self-supervised.